Last Updated on January 28, 2024 by Carrie Stephens

 Seizures will usually arise later in the evolution of these illnesses, so be mindful of changes to the parrot’s behavior and demeanor before the neurological impact becomes clear.

 As per Brain Research, birds can get epilepsy.
 Epilepsy needs to be diagnosed using a brain scan, and a parrot with a seizure isn’t necessarily epileptic, but it shouldn’t be written off as a possibility.

 Many people associate epilepsy with flashing lights, but this is among the least common triggers for a seizure.
 Stress, poor sleep, and certain medications can cause seizures.

 If a parrot is diagnosed with epilepsy, it’ll need lifelong medication.
 Thankfully, this will enable the parrot to live a full and relatively normal life.

 If other explanations for regular seizures have been investigated, the bird could have a brain tumor.
 Seizures are common, but different outcomes will likely be identified before performing scans.

 As per the Journal of Avian Veterinary Surgery, brain tumors are rare in parrots and are accompanied by additional symptoms and unusual behaviors.

-This doesn’t mean that seizures can be ignored or considered a normal part of parrot life.
+This doesn’t mean seizures can be ignored or considered a normal part of parrot life.
 The problem at the root of the seizure, such as toxicity or sickness, could cost a parrot its life if left untreated.

 Treatment for Seizure in Parrots

 If the parrot has a seizure, seek veterinary assistance.
-According to the Journal of Exotic Pet Medicine, a vet must identify and address the underlying cause of the seizure.
+According to the Journal of Exotic Pet Medicine, a vet must identify and address the underlying cause.

 - Calm the parrot with reassuring words.